Frequently Asked Questions

 Are restaurant workers considered essential employees that can be asked to come to work even when there are shelter-in-place Orders?

 Yes.
 Still, more and more states and localities are restraining travel, particularly during certain hours of the day, while restaurant workers need to arrive earlier than the time restrictions to make bread, brew coffee, etc., and stay pass curfew to clean, disinfect, and close the premises.
 Meanwhile, some restaurant workers are running into issues with law enforcement restricting workers movement to and from work.
 Thus, the Restaurant Law Center drafted a letter specifically for restaurant brands that an employer can give to an essential employee stating that the holder is an “Essential Critical Infrastructure Worker” under the U.S. Department of Homeland Security guidelines.
 Thus, the worker should be allowed to continue to or from his place of employment.
-The letter can be found here.
+Download the letter of Essential Critical Infrastructure Worker Food Supply.

 How can I find out if the federal, state, and/or local governments have made changes to how restaurants can operate?

 The National Resource Association maintains a list of guidelines for the safe operation of food establishments in each U.S. State.
-See here for the list (PDF).
+View the list of resources (PDF).